AzmiHbops/django-forum/README.md

 # django-forum
-A forum with a twitter-like comment system where users can post, comment, get authenticated.... so many other features coming up
+A reddit-like forum where users can post, comment, get authenticated.... so many other features coming up